Real-time

 - non real time music and speech recording writing (Antiquity)and music notation ().

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Real-time" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Real-time" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.